koxudaxi/pydantic-pycharm-plugin/README.md

 #### pydantic.dataclasses.dataclass
 * Support same features as `pydantic.BaseModel`
   * (After PyCharm 2020.1 and this plugin version 0.1.0, PyCharm treats `pydantic.dataclasses.dataclass` as third-party dataclass.)
+  * Exclude a feature which is inserting unfilled arguments with a QuickFix